namgaytobden/Tmail/README.md

-# MailEase: Sending Emails with Mutt
+# Tmail: Terminal Mail

 ## Overview of Mutt

 Mutt is a powerful and highly configurable command-line email client for Unix-like systems.
 It supports various email protocols such as IMAP, POP3, and SMTP.
 Mutt is often used for reading and sending emails directly from the terminal, making it a popular choice for users who prefer command-line interfaces or need to automate email sending in scripts.

-## Using Mutt to Send Emails
+## Using Tmail to Send Emails

-To send an email with MailEase Action, you need to generate password from you google account and add other Environments as github secrets.
+To send an email with Tmail Action, you need to generate password from you google account and add other Environments as github secrets.
 Also you need to specify various options such as the subject, recipients, body and attachments.

-**Note**: MailEase currently only supports sending emails via Gmail's SMTP server.
+**Note**: Tmail currently only supports sending emails via Gmail's SMTP server.
 To use Gmail for sending emails, you need to generate an **App Password from your Google account.**

 ### Generating an App Password